Neighborhood Guide10 min read

 Are there vegan options at Northeast Minneapolis breweries?

-Most NE breweries don't have their own food but allow outside food.
-Grab takeout from Herbivorous Butcher or Francis and bring it to Indeed Brewing, Bauhaus Brew Labs, or Dangerous Man Brewing for a perfect pairing.
+Most NE breweries don't have their own kitchen but welcome outside food.
+Pick up takeout from The Herbivorous Butcher or Francis Burger Joint and bring it to Indeed Brewing (711 NE Quincy St), Bauhaus Brew Labs (1315 Tyler St NE), or Dangerous Man Brewing (1300 NE 2nd St).
+All three have excellent patios and outdoor seating in warm weather.

 What's the best time to visit Herbivorous Butcher?